billzt/MultiBarcodePipeline/README.md

 # References

 If you use this pipeline in your projects, please cite:
 * Zhu, T., & Iwasaki, W. (2023).
-MultiBarcodeTools: Easy selection of optimal primers for eDNA multi-metabarcoding.
-Environmental DNA, 00, 1–16. https://doi.org/10.1002/edn3.499
+MultiBarcodeTools: Easy selection of optimal primers for eDNA multi-metabarcoding. _Environmental DNA_, 00, 1–16. https://doi.org/10.1002/edn3.499

 # Install
 ## for Linux users